-Match/Character in Progress In the synchronous format, this flag indicates that a synchronous character has been received.
+In the synchronous character format, this flag indicates that a synchronous character has been received.
 The M bit is set when the word transferred to the receive buffer matches the synchronous character register.
 The M bit is cleared when the word transferred to the receive buffer does not match the synchronous character register.

-- a) Word transferred to receive buffer matches the synchronous character a) Word transferred to receive buffer does not match synchronous character - b) Reset a) End of word detected duced.
-SET a) MPU writes a one
+SET a) Word transferred to receive buffer matches the synchronous character.

+CLEARED a) Word transferred to receive buffer does not match synchronous character.

 In the asynchronous character format, this flag indicates that a word is being assembled.
 The CIP bit is set when a start bit is detected.
-The CIP bit is cleared when the final stop bit has been received.
-SET a) Start bit is detected b) Transmitter is disabled in auto-turnaround mode CLEARED
+The CIP bit is cleared when the word transferred to the receive buffer does not match the synchronous character register.

+SET a) Start bit detected